GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

 You are able to add up to 5 links to each category page.
 The links can be added in each category page.

 ### Front Page Categories
 The Front page of this theme is designed to showcase Categories of the site.
 Each category will show up with a placeholder image.
-To change the Featured Image of each category, you need to download and activate the [Categories Images plugin](https://wordpress.org/plugins/categories-images/).
+To change the Featured Image of each category, you need to navigate to the area where you can edit Categories (**Posts/Pages->Categories->[Your Category]**).
+It will show up in the Banner of that category as well as the front page card of that category.

-Once activated, you can add a new featured image to each category in that specific category page.
+The front page organizes categories by name in ascending order, and show the first 12 categories in that organization structure.
+You can cycle through the categories with a **"More/Previous Categories"** Links below the cards.
+Later updates will incorporate dynamically being able to change the organization of these.

 ## Frequently Asked Questions